DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ---
 **Overview.**  We work our way through some Python basics.
-It's not enough to do anything interesting, but the same concepts show up in other situations.
+We don't cover enough ground to do serious data work, but it lays a solid foundation  to build on.

-**Python tools.**  numbers, strings, lists, functions, objects and methods.
+**Python tools.**  Numbers, strings, lists, functions, objects and methods.

 **Buzzwords.** Isn't that enough?

 ---

-We work our way through the rudiments of Python programming.
-You'll hear terms like "floats" and "strings,"" and "objects" and "methods.""
+We're now ready to do some programming.
+We'll start with the rudiments of Python.
+We'll run across terms like "strings," "objects," and "methods."
 Don't panic, it's just jargon.
-We are doing this in Python, of course, but most of the concepts show up in pretty much any modern programming language.
+This is Python, of course, but most of the concepts show up in pretty much any modern programming language.
 We aren't ready yet to do anything of real interest, but the same logic and concepts will reappear in more practical settings.

+We intersperse Python concepts with an introduction to Spyder, the Python environment we described earlier.
 Your first job is to start up Spyder.
 If you don't know what that means, return to the previous chapter.
-Once you've done that,  we'll work our way through the fundamentals of Python, the core of the language.
+Once it's running,  we'll work our way through the fundamentals of Python, the core of the language.
 The distinction here is with "modules" or "packages" that allow Python to do more advanced things -- data management and graphics, for example.
+We'll deal with them later.

 ## The logic of Python programs